Business

 “Without STEM knowledge, you will never be able to question or challenge existing practices in a nuanced way, because you will just be quoting other people’s work that you don’t really understand,” Liu envisages.

-Read More: An app that gives you fashion advice in real-time when faced with dressing room dilemma?
+Read More: An app that gives you fashion advice in real-time when faced with a dressing room dilemma?

 With ethics in fashion, sustainable fashion is catching up, which embraces a slew of STEM subjects.